Significant Accounting Policies

 Key estimates and judgments include how the Company determines (1) the discount rate it uses to discount the unpaid lease payments to present value, (2) lease term and (3) lease payments.
 The Company discounts its unpaid lease payments using the interest rate implicit in the lease or, if that rate cannot be readily determined, its incremental borrowing rate.
 Generally, the Company cannot determine the interest rate implicit in the lease because it does not have access to the lessor’s estimated residual value or the amount of the lessor’s deferred initial direct costs.
 Therefore, the Company generally uses its incremental borrowing rate as the discount rate for the lease.
 The Company’s incremental borrowing rate for a lease is the rate of interest it would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms.
 Because the Company does not generally borrow on a collateralized basis, it uses the interest rate it pays on its non-collateralized borrowings as an input to deriving an appropriate incremental borrowing rate, adjusted for the lease payments, the lease term and the effect on that rate of designating specific collateral with a value equal to the unpaid lease payments for that lease.

-Research and development are expensed as incurred.
+Research and development: Research and development costs are expensed as incurred.
 Research and development costs primarily consist of personnel costs, including salaries and benefits, lab materials and supplies, and overhead allocation consisting of various support and facility related costs.
-Research and development costs were $910 thousand and $1.7 million for the three and six months ended June 30, 2021, respectively.
-Research and development costs were $593 thousand and $1.6 million for the three and six months ended June 30, 2020, respectively.
+Research and development costs were $6.8 million and $4.3 million for the years ended December 31, 2022 and 2021, respectively.

 The fair value hierarchy also requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 Assets and liabilities measured at fair value are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.

-The Company allocates the consideration of a business acquisition to the assets acquired and liabilities assumed based on their fair values at the date of acquisition, including identifiable intangible assets which either arise from a contractual or legal right or are separable from goodwill.
+Valuation of business combination: The Company allocates the consideration of a business acquisition to the assets acquired and liabilities assumed based on their fair values at the date of acquisition, including identifiable intangible assets which either arise from a contractual or legal right or are separable from Goodwill.
 The Company bases the fair value of identifiable intangible assets acquired in a business combination on detailed valuations that use information and assumptions provided by management, which consider management’s best estimates of inputs and assumptions that a market participant would use.
-The Company allocates to goodwill any excess purchase price over the fair value of the net tangible and identifiable intangible assets acquired.
+The Company allocates to Goodwill any excess purchase price over the fair value of the net tangible and identifiable intangible assets acquired.
 Transaction costs associated with a business combination are expensed as incurred and recorded as merger related costs.

 The entire disclosure for all significant accounting policies of the reporting entity.